 Thanks to biosimilars, an increasing number of patients can receive effective care at a lower pharmaceutical cost.

-In Universum’s student survey on ideal workplaces Orion was ranked fourth by natural science students.
+In Universum’s survey on ideal workplaces Orion was ranked fourth by natural science students and third by natural science professionals in 2020.